As you engage in more responsibilities at work, you are likely to find yourself working with more than one manager at a time.

-There are 2 key skills that can help you take advantage of a situation in which you’re working for multiple managers: Communication and Prioritization.
+There are 2 key skills that can help you prioritize your duties while working for multiple managers: Communication and Prioritization.

 When you’re working with one manager, they know everything that’s on your plate and their job of giving you enough to do without overwhelming you is quite simple.
 With two or three managers in the picture, it is now YOUR job to make sure they know what’s going on and are aware of everything that you’re currently responsible for.
 In this situation, good communication will keep you from becoming overwhelmed.